 Set your clothes free clothing donation drive

-There will be 8 locations to choose from, run by SA councils and local charity stores, and all South Australian residents are invited to drop off their unwanted, but still high-quality clothing and footwear.
+There will be 13 locations across metro Adelaide and regional SA, run by SA councils and local charity stores, and all South Australian residents are invited to drop off their unwanted, but still high-quality clothing and footwear.

 What can I drop off?